Aahan-Patel/Bezier-Curves/README.md

 # Bezier-Curves
-Script to create bezier curves in python.
+Script to connect bezier curves writting in Python